 The history of the school goes back to 1861, with the present structure being the fifth.
 Earlier schools were taught by nuns from St. Boniface.
-Construction on the present school began in 1958 and was dedicated to Martyr St. Maurice on 22 September 1958, in honour of Maurice Alonzo Cournoyer, the Reverend Father of the St. Vital parish in Fort Garry.
+Construction on the present school, designed by local architect Roy Sellors, began in 1958 and was dedicated to Martyr St. Maurice on 22 September 1958, in honour of Maurice Alonzo Cournoyer, the Reverend Father of the St. Vital parish in Fort Garry.

 The school was re-opened in September 1979, receiving its incorporation on 4 September and official opening ceremonies on 23 September 1979 attended by Manitoba Senator Dufferin Roblin, who hoisted the school’s flag.
 The school then consisted of eight classrooms upon and hosted grades K-4.
 The building was expanded in 1980 (two classrooms), 1981 (gymnasium), 1983 (two classrooms), 1999 (six classrooms), and additional capacity in 2004-2005.
 A high school component was added in 1987, and the school now hosts grades K-12.

 “Milky Way south for Fort Garry,” Winnipeg Free Press, 26 October 1949, page 12.

 “Officers are named by St. Vital CWL,” Winnipeg Free Press, 25 April 1959, page 16.

 “Sisters of Sion tea,” Winnipeg Free Press, 10 December 1960, page 12.

 “League slate named for Catholic Church,” Winnipeg Free Press, 1 May 1961, page 13.

 “School’s reopening to affect others,” Winnipeg Free Press, 18 May 1979, page 3.